 (JNS.org) Ukrainian police arrested four suspects Monday in the attack of Rabbi Mendel Deitsch, who was brutally beaten and robbed at a Ukrainian train station in the city of Zhitomir, according to Chabad.org.

-Deitsch, a Chabad-Lubavitch emissary, was airlifted to Israel following emergency surgery in Zhitomir and remains in serious but stable condition in Tel Hashomer Hospital in Ramat Gan.
+Deitsch, a Chabad-Lubavitch emissary, was airlifted to Israel following emergency surgery in Zhitomir and remains in serious but stable condition in the Tel Hashomer Hospital in Ramat Gan.

 Two men and two women from the Carpathian Mountains region attacked Deitsch, 63, on the night of Oct.
 6 or in the early hours of Oct.
 7, stole his cash and cellphone, and left him bleeding and unconscious under a bridge near the train station, according to local reports in Ukrainian media.
 Deitsch suffered multiple head injuries and brain trauma.

 The suspects returned to the city a week after the attack.
 They were identified and arrested by police on Oct.
 17, Chabad.org reported.